-The magazine held 50 feet of 16 mm film, for a total shot time of a little over two minutes.
+This camera uses a drop-in preloaded film magazine ordinarily carrying 100 feet of 16 mm film.
+At the standard frame rate, this provides a total shooting time of a little over 4 minutes.

 The camera was arranged for interchangeable lenses (using, of course, a mount that was unique to this model and some later siblings and cousins, which came to be known as the "Type M" mount), and was furnished as standard with a 25 mm f/1.9 lens.
 There were several alternative lenses available.